 - You cannot define away complexity.
 If your organization is complex, as most organizations are, the complexity will not disappear by only defining roles, responsibilities and processes.
 Definitions help, but only up to point.

 - Distance breeds mistrust.
 One can use Whatsapp, Snap chat, Skype or the most sophisticated of tools.
 But distance breeds anxiety, lack of trust and deep control based issues.
+Mistrust occurs at close range as well, but it always appears in a fiercer form when you factor in distance.

 - Staffing is strategic.
 Bad hires cause phenomenal pain which cannot be mitigated by coaching, management development or change management plans.